Presupernova neutrinos: realistic emissivities from stellar evolution: Results: neutrino emission in an evolving star

+As an exception, the time $t_4$ ($t_3 < t_4 <t_5$) has been specifically set to be the same ($t_4 \sim -0.5$ hrs) for all stars, so to offer guidance on how strongly an observed \ps\ \n\ time profile might depend on the progenitor mass.

-Fig. \ref{evolution} shows the radial distribution of $Q$ and $\qth$, at each time step.
+Fig. \ref{evolution} shows the radial distribution of $Q$ and $\qth$, at each of the selected times and for each progenitors model.
 At all times, $Q$ is maximum in the region $R \lta 10^{-2.5}~R_\odot$, and declines roughly as $R^{-6}$ for larger radii. $\qth$ is within an order of magnitude or so of $Q$ in the central region, and falls more steeply than $Q$ with increasing radius.
-We note sharp, time-dependent discontinuities in these emissivities, which reflect the shell structure of the star.
+We note sharp, time-dependent discontinuities in the emissivities, which reflect the shell structure of the star.
+Fig. \ref{evolution} also shows the radial profiles of the electron degeneracy parameter, $\eta_e = \mu_e/T$.
+It appears clearly that $\eta_e$ increases strongly over time in the star's core, rising from $\eta_e \sim 0$ to values as high as $\eta_e \simeq 11$ at $t=t_5$.
+As a consequence, $\nue$ production through $\beta^-$ decays becomes increasingly inefficient due to electron Pauli blocking (see Sec.~\ref{spectraresults}).